If you’ve read this Playbook for any length of time, then you probably know I have a goal of achieving this thing called financial independence.

 What would your life look like if a paycheck was no longer a motivating factor for where you live, what you do, how you contribute to the world and how you spend your days?
-To me, and to a growing segment of the population, this is the ultimate freedom.
+To me, and to a small but growing segment of the population, this is the ultimate freedom.

 Financial independence, or FI, simply means you have enough money saved up that you are no longer dependent on employment income to fund your lifestyle.
 In other words, once you are financially independent, you have the ability to retire from mandatory work.

 It’s important to note, however, that achieving financial independence does not mean you will never work again.
 For some people it might.
 But for many, including me, it does not.

 The beauty is it gives you the ability to choose how you spend your precious time on earth.
 Which may or may not include working.
 The choice is yours.

 For some, FI means choosing to work at a job that doesn’t pay as much, but is more aligned with your values or has more flexible hours so you can spend more quality time with your loved ones.
 For others, it means traveling the world, or moving somewhere new.
 Or starting that business or passion project you have always wanted, without the pressure to generate massive income right away, or ever.

 Whatever that genuine life looks like to you, financial independence can help you live it.

 Why Financial Independence?

 If you absolutely love your job, I want to offer you a heartfelt congratulations.
 Seriously, you hit the jackpot.

 But for most of us, we spend the majority of our day, during the majority of the week, nearly every week of the year, during most our lives in places we would rather not be, doing things we would rather not be doing.